Laura Samson: 2024: WTA Tour debut and first win

-2025: First WTA final
+2025: First tour final

 Samson received wildcard to compete at 2025 Abu Dhabi Open, losing in the opening round of qualification to former top 10 player Veronika Kudermetova.
 She and Markéta Vondroušová scored two wins before losing in the semifinals.

 Samson won her first W75 title in Česká Lípa at Macha Lake Open, beating Carolina Alves in three sets.

-Samson competed at 2025 Prague Open but was unable to defend her last year semifinal run as she lost in the opening round to fellow Czech Dominika Šalková.
-She and Lucie Havlíčková scored two big wins on a way to their first WTA final where they lost to 2nd seeds Makoto Ninomiya and Nadiia Kichenok in three sets, despite winning opening set 6-1.
+Samson competed at 2025 Prague Open but could not defend her last year semifinal run as she lost in the opening round to fellow Czech Dominika Šalková.
+She and Lucie Havlíčková scored two big wins on a way to their first WTA Tour final where they lost to second seeds Makoto Ninomiya and Nadiia Kichenok in three sets, after winning opening set 6-1.

-After two months hiatus Samson won two W50 titles in Pazardzhik and Heraklion.
+After two months hiatus, Samson won two W50 titles, in Pazardzhik and Heraklion.
 She reached her new career-high ranking at No. 218 as a result.

+2026: First WTA 1000 win

+Samson made her major debut in the qualifiers of the Australian Open where she lost in the first round to Zeynep Sönmez.
+In March, she defeated Lucie Havlíčková to win the W75 Trnava Indoor in Slovakia.

+Playing as a wildcard, she defeated Tatjana Maria in the first round of the Madrid Open to get her first WTA 1000 win.
+She went on to defeat 28th seed Wang Xinyu to reach the third round in which she lost to Anna Bondár.
+As a result of her performance, she recorded a career-high ranking of 152.

+In August, Samson won her first WTA 125 single title at the AXERIA Open in Romania, defeating top-seed Kaitlin Quevedo in the final.

+Performance timeline

+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.